Pennsylvania Route 82: History

 When Pennsylvania first legislated routes in 1911, the current alignment of PA 82 between Kennett Square and Unionville was legislated as part of Legislative Route 273, which continued from Unionville north and east to West Chester.
 By 1926, what would become PA 82 existed as a paved road except for a portion north of Brandywine Manor and between Birdsboro and Baumstown.
 PA 82 was designated in 1928 to run from the Delaware border south of Kennett Square north to US 422/PA 17 in Baumstown, following its current alignment north to Elverson where it continued north through Birdsboro to Baumstown.
 By 1930, the entire length of PA 82 was paved.
 On October 19, 1998, the Pennsylvania Department of Transportation (PennDOT) transferred maintenance of the route within East Marlborough Township to the township due to the township wanting to make improvements to the roads without waiting through the PennDOT approval process.

 Prior to 2008, PA 82 continued north through Elverson on Chestnut Street and entered Berks County.
 It was called Elverson Road, Twin Valley Road and Haycreek Road.
 In Birdsboro, PA 82 was called Furnace Street and had a small concurrency with PA 724.
 PA 82 crossed the Schuylkill River and then terminated at a T-intersection with US 422 westbound.
 On September 8, 1987, torrential rains from Tropical Depression Nine flooded Hay Creek for days and destroyed several bridges that cross the creek just south of Birdsboro.
 Over the coming months, local residents got used to the lack of traffic and fought to keep the road permanently closed, forcing PennDOT to forgo any possible bridge replacement.
 However, they did rebuild the bridge just south of Douglas Street.
 As a result, PA 82 was impossible to transverse from end to end.
 In late 2008, PennDOT decommissioned this section of PA 82 north of PA 23 in Elverson, designating the old section of PA 82 in Chester County as SR 4082 and the remaining open sections in Berks County south of PA 724 in Birdsboro as SR 2082.
 The bulk of this area is now part of the Birdsboro Waters Forest section of the Hopewell Big Woods.
 In September 2010, PennDOT decided to hand over the closed portion of the former PA 82 to local landowners.
 When this section of PA 82 was decommissioned, PA 345 was extended north of its previous terminus in Birdsboro at PA 724 along PA 724 and then along the former routing of PA 82 to US 422.

+In March 2023, construction began on a roundabout at the intersection with Cedar Knoll Road/Reeceville Road in West Brandywine Township in order to improve safety; the roundabout opened to traffic on September 12, 2023.